Integration Hub

 • The verbs available for use by requests made based on the template.
 Verbs are the actions that can be taken with the connected web service, such as retrieving data or creating records.

-Connection templates cannot be modified after you create them.
-If you need to change something in a template later, you must delete the template and create a new one.
-However, connections themselves can be modified.
-Deleting a template does not affect the connections created with that template.
+System templates and templates you've created cannot be modified.
+However, your custom templates can be deleted.
+If you need to change something in a custom template later, you can delete the template and create a new one.
+Connections themselves can be modified.
+Deleting a custom template does not affect the connections created with that template.

 Templates are available in the connection library in Integration Hub.
 Connections are listed under My Connections in Integration Hub.
 You can create a maximum of 50 connections.
 There is no limit on the number of templates.